New national restrictions are in place - check out the latest COVID-19 guidance.

 Fostering is flexible and can be worked around your availability and lifestyle.
-Here are the different types of fostering we provide:
+There are different types of fostering that we provide.

 Sometimes a child cannot return home and adoption is not possible.
 As a long-term foster carer you will provide children with a loving and stable home, nurturing their development and preparing them for independence when they turn 18.

-This is when you look after a child at weekends, or set holidays, to give birth parents or other foster carers a break from providing full-time care.
+This is when you look after a child at weekends or set holidays.
+This gives birth parents or other foster carers a break from providing full-time care.

-Family Link carers provide short breaks for children with disabilities, usually at the carers' own home.
+Family Link carers provide short breaks for children with disabilities, usually at their own home.
 This can range from day care and overnight stays to regular weekend visits.

 Place to call home - fostering young refugees